ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 To use it:

-1:  Create or find a SQL statement to run.
+1:  Create or find or solicit a SQL statement to run.

-Database modification statements should usually be followed by a SELECT Changes(); statement to display how many rows were changed.
+2:  Make a copy of your database file and yest the utility on this copy.

-2:  Edit the supplied text file named "RM-Python-config.ini".
+3. Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter referred to as the "ini file".)
 The utility needs to know where the RM database file is located, the location of the database extension dll file if needed, what SQL to use for the query.
 Editing the ini file can be done using the Windows NotePad app.

-2:  Double click the RunSQL file.
+4:  Double click the RunSQL file.
 This momentarily displays the black command console window and then displays the report file using Notepad.

-3:  Open the database in RootsMagic and examine the results.
+5:  Open the database in RootsMagic and examine the results.

 ======================================================================